 Is Germany good for software engineers?”

-Let’s get started by taking a look at some of the basic information about Germany but from the perspective of an IT professional (and maybe a little like a tech-nerd).
+Let’s get started by taking a look at some of the basic information about Germany but from the perspective of an IT professional.
 We’ll take a brief look at what the people are like, and if your English is enough to get you around.
-Depending on where you’re coming from and what you’re used to, general safety might be something you’re wondering about before making the move.

-Chances are you haven’t gotten the chance to pick up much German before you considered moving to Germany, so what are your options?
-English is the main language for many of the international companies and startups that make up your prospective new work environment.
-And, if you happen to end up in a German-speaking company, the IT and engineering departments often still have a relatively high proficiency in English.
+Chances are you haven’t picked up much German before you considered moving to Germany, so what are your options?
+English's the main language for many of the international companies and startups that make up your prospective new work environment.
+If you happen to end up in a German-speaking company, the IT and engineering departments often still have a relatively high proficiency in English.
 That said, though, if you’ve decided to make Germany your new home it will help you score points with the locals to make at least a dedicated attempt to learning the language.
 Thankfully, the German people are easy to warm up to, if you can just get past their strict, efficient and direct facade.

-When you work in Germany, you automatically contribute to the social security system in Germany.
-This way you contribute important safety nets that some other countries lack.
-Even as an expat, these safety nets become available to you when you work here.
-This includes unemployment benefits and public health insurance.
-For example, even an expat worker like you can claim unemployment benefits if you become unemployed after having paid contributions to the German social security fund for at least 12 months in the last two years.
+For example, even an expats can claim unemployment benefits if they become unemployed after having paid contributions to the German social security fund for at least 12 months in the last 2 years.
 The contributions to the social security system amount to about 20% of your gross income.
 The other 20% of the contribution is shouldered by your employer.

 If you’re an Indian IT professional, Germany can be an attractive destination!
 At the same time, you’re not an EU citizen, so making sure you get the right visa and documents to be eligible to work in Germany can be difficult on your own.
-Thankfully, the German economy is very happy to accept the best and brightest programmers that this world has to offer!
+Thankfully, the Germany's happy to accept the best and brightest programmers that this world has to offer!
 A good strategy to get started in Germany is to find a job at a medium-to-large company.
 Why?
 These companies have more resources and are often looking outside the local job market to fill positions.
-While your skills and talent make up your ticket to Europe, the help a German company looking to hire you can offer you by sponsoring your visa is what's going to make sure you actually get on the plane!
+While your skills and talent are your ticket to Europe, a German company sponsoring your German work visa is what's going to make sure you get on the plane!

 Time to get real.
-Time to ask some of the real questions!
-The money, the moolah, the salaries.
+The money.
 Let’s take a look at the salary numbers for programmers and software engineers in Germany.

 What is the average salary for software developers in Germany?”

-These days, software engineering and programming skills are a hot commodity in almost any industry, so let’s take a look at the top salaries for IT professionals per industry:
+These days, software engineering and programming skills are a hot commodity in almost any industry, so let’s take a look at the average salaries for IT professionals per industry:

 There we go!
 Now you know why you want to give your IT career an upgrade by hunting for a software engineering job in Germany!
 The country needs skilled professionals like you to keep feeding its monumental economic growth.
 The country is safe, the people are great and with high-speed internet lie this you won’t be lagging out any time soon.
 And while you’re at it, you’ll make quite a decent living while also having the ability to lean on Germany’s strong social security measures if the need ever arises.
 Good luck on your job search, don’t forget to send me a postcard from your new German home!